Tsubaki takes an eco-friendly approach to product design

 In addition to the ecological benefits for users, the economic benefits are also clear: the increased wear life means a reduction in maintenance time and effort, and the elimination of regular chain switching costs.
 In addition, the chain products deliver significantly increased performance, which means users can reduce chain size for a given application, lowering product costs and reducing overall equipment size.

-Demonstrating the potential of its Eco & Eco range, Tsubaki recently looked at a brewery project where 18 conveyors were being used to transport pallets of barrels.
+Demonstrating the potential of its Eco & Eco range, Tsubaki presented a brewery project where 18 conveyors were being used to transport pallets of barrels.
 Each conveyor ran for 9.75m, with a 7.5kW electric motor driving a 3-strand chain at 15m/min.
 But chain lubricant splashing onto the pallets and barrels was resulting in defects, contamination problems and rejects.
-The customer tried to solve the problem by stopping lubricating the chain, but after a few months running the chain became stiff and the rollers showed a flat surface.
+The customer tried to solve the problem by stopping lubricating the chain, but after a few months running, the chain became stiff and the rollers showed a flat surface.
 Vibration increased significantly, and the motor started getting very hot, resulting in constant thermal tripping.

 Tsubaki recommended a lubrication-free alternative, using a 2-strand bearing roller chain.
-The rollers are completely maintenance-free, and because of the lower friction the customer was also able to use a smaller power motor - just 1.5kW.
-The end result was that energy consumption was reduced from 27000kWh to just 5400kWh.
-This both lowered the energy costs, and meant a CO2 reduction from 15255kg to 3056kg.
+The rollers are completely maintenance-free and, because of the lower friction, the customer was also able to use a smaller power motor - just 1.5kW.
+The end result was that energy consumption was reduced from 27,000kWh to just 5,400kWh.
+This both lowered the energy costs and meant a CO2 reduction from 15,255kg to 3,056kg.

 There was a significant equipment cost saving as well, both from the 2-strand chain meaning fewer chain meters and from the significantly smaller electric motor.
-With no need for lubrication, there were significant maintenance savings, while the long-life design of the chain meant an operating life increase from just 4 years promised by the existing product to approximately 15 years for the Tsubaki chain.
+With no need for lubrication, there were additional maintenance savings, while the long-life design of the chain meant an operating life increase from just 4 years promised by the existing product to approximately 15 years for the Tsubaki chain.